Rosuvastatin

 • Keep taking rosuvastatin regularly: To reduce your cholesterol effectively, you must keep taking rosuvastatin every day.
 Treatment with rosuvastatin is usually long term.

-• Get the full benefit: To get the full benefit of a statin, it's important to eat a healthy diet, exercise regularly and have no more than 1 alcoholic drink a day.
+• Get the full benefit: To get the full benefit of a statin, it's important to eat a healthy diet, exercise regularly and limit your alcohol intake.
 It's best to eat a low-fat diet, and reduce the amount of saturated fat you eat.
+Read more about fats.

 • Other medicines: Rosuvastatin interacts with some medicines, herbal supplements and rongoā Māori, so check with your healthcare provider or pharmacist before starting rosuvastatin or before starting any new medicines or supplements.